mkcjeb/mkcjbantugon.github.io/_pages/about.md

 ---
 Hi there!

-👩‍💻 I'm a master's student at Hult International Business School San Francisco (August 2024).

-📊 I'm aspiring to be a data scientist or machine learning engineer.

 Hailing from the beautiful place Philippines, I bring with me my passion for Chemical Engineering.
 My passion led me to San Francisco to see more of the mysteries and beauty of data.

+👩‍💻 I'm a Master's student at Hult International Business School San Francisco (September 2023 - August 2024).

+📊 I'm aspiring to be a data scientist or machine learning engineer.

 You can call me **Jo-anne**, and here's a fun fact for you: I can effortlessly recite the alphabet backwards and I bring that same level of creativity and innovation in everything I do.